abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 ![auth-server-pfx-generation-error](../../../en/images/auth-server-pfx-generation-error.png)

-The AuthServer docker image building process contains multi-stages to generate `authserver.pfx` file which is **used by OpenIddict as signing and encryption certificate**.
+The AuthServer docker image building process contains multi-stages to generate `authserver.pfx` file, which is **used by OpenIddict as a signing and encryption certificate**.
 This configuration is found under the `PreConfigureServices` method of the **AuthServerModule**:

 ```csharp
 if (!hostingEnvironment.IsDevelopment())